-OCC (not exactly Wilson's constraint, but close):
+• CC (not exactly Wilson's constraint, but close):

-Let A be the set of candidates that satisfy CC better than candidate x. \bigcirc CC prefers a candidate y over x iff y is the member of A that is most similar [assuming a P-map] to x.
+Let A be the set of candidates that satisfy \CC better than candidate x. $\bigcirc$ CC prefers a candidate y over x iff y is the member of A that is most similar [assuming a P-map] to x.
+For some pairs of candidates, this constraint will have no preference.